 It is very easy to make a decision between M.2 SATA and SATA 2.5 SSDs.
-But, people often say this question: Is M.2 SATA faster than the SATA 2.5″ SSD?.
+But, people often ask this question: Is M.2 SATA faster than the SATA 2.5″ SSD?

-My answer to this question is clearly No. An M.2 SATA SSD can never give you the read/write speed more than the SATA 2.5″.
-Because, both the SSDs use the same SATA bus, the speed can never reach more than 600MB/s.
+My answer to this question is clearly No. An M.2 SATA SSD can never give you a read/write speed more than the SATA 2.5″.
+Because both the SSDs use the same SATA bus, the speed can never reach more than 600MB/s.
 Whether your SSD comes with AHCI or SATA protocol, the speed will remain the same.

 But, still, there are various advantages and disadvantages of both these types of drives.
 We are going to know all of them below in this article.